 (Note: Rates, hours and other details are subject to change.)

 Below are some tips to help you make the most out of your visit to Victoria’s various castles.

 TIP #1: If you like castles, then also consider visiting Hatley Castle at Royal Roads University.
 Hatley Castle is just as impressive or even more so on the exterior as Craigdarroch Castle, although not quite as ornate and fancy inside.
 Hatley Castle also has a beautiful garden which is highly recommended (although not so much in winter).

 TIP #2: If you struggle with being able to walk unassisted for long periods of time, Craigdarroch Castle may not be the place to visit for you.
-As noted above there are no elevators and, due to the smallness of some of the halls and doorways, there are no walkers permitted.
+As noted above, there are no elevators, and, due to the smallness of some of the halls and doorways, there are no walkers permitted.
 There are also a lot of stairs to walk up.

 TIP #3: Craigdarroch Castle is in a fancy residential neighbourhood.
 Either before or after your visit to the castle, go for a stroll around the area.
-Located at 1401 Rockland Avenue, Government House is less than four blocks away and is the home to British Columbia’s Lieutenant Governor who is Queen Elizabeth’s representative to the province.
+Located at 1401 Rockland Avenue, Government House is less than four blocks away and home to British Columbia’s Lieutenant Governor who is Queen Elizabeth’s representative to the province.

 TIP #4: Government House is also a stately and castle-like structure that’s worth checking out.
 You can go inside that heritage building too, but only on guided tours on certain dates and at special designated times.
 The building is beautiful to look at on the outside any day though, and the grounds are pretty, open to the public and free.

 Note about admission and permitted items: Craigdarroch Castle is an important heritage site and the building itself is a work of art and much of its contents are valuable.
 As a result, no food, liquids or pets are permitted inside.
 Stiletto high heel shoes are also listed as prohibited.